ChangLabSNU/VaxPress/docs/source/command_line_options.rst

 - ``--degscore-weight WEIGHT``

   Set DegScore scoring weight (default: 0.0).
 Setting this weight as certain positive value, VaxPress optimizes sequence toward the direction that minimize DegScore value.
-  If you want to make DegScore value influential, it’s recommended to set the weight at least 5.0.
+If you want to make DegScore value influential, it's recommended to set the weight at least 5.0.

 ----------------------
 Codon Adaptation Index